acsr-du/ARFM/README.md

 This framework, implemented successfully with a recent dataset, incorporates a lab test bed for executing malicious processes and kernel-level memory tracing.
 Meticulous pre-processing and analysis of logs, emphasizing hypervisor-level syscall operations and DLL invocations, provide a robust foundation for subsequent machine learning algorithms, yielding promising results.

+The proposed framework is able to achieve an accuracy of 95.80% with F1-score of 95.48 for random forest classifier.
+The proposed framework is validated on the four malware families including vobfus, adload, agent, obfuscator and one benign family.

 ### Analysis setup

 Memory introspection tracks process activities at the kernel level within the compromised VM.
 An out-VM monitoring method enables system-level runtime state monitoring externally.
 Open-source tools intercept Xen events, map guest memory to host memory, maintaining security system stealthiness.
 Event-driven scanning focuses on loaded libraries within the running process.
 Deployment on bare-metal machines initiates process activity tracing.